MartianZenMonk/anatta/voicekit/readme.md

 - sudo apt  install mpg123

+if you use aiyprojects-2021-04-02.img.xz then you can do this
+- sudo pip3 install vosk
+- apt-get install libgfortran3

 You may use crontab -e for
 - @reboot cd anatta/voicekit && sleep 60 && python3 update.py
 - @reboot cd anatta/voicekit && sleep 60 && python3 sayhi.py

-- # play with button
+- play with button
 - @reboot cd anatta/voicekit && sleep 90 && python3 anatta_en-th_btn.py

+- play with voices
+- @reboot cd anatta/voicekit && sleep 90 && python3 testq.py

 or